World Ozone Day 2021: Current Theme, History, Significance and Key facts

-World Ozone Day or International Day for the Preservation of the Ozone Layer 2020: It is observed on 16 September annually.
-The day reminds about the signing of the Montreal Protocol on substances that depletes the Ozone Layer.
-On this day people from all over the world are expected to join the Montreal protocol to join the talks and seminars.
+World Ozone Day is observed on 16 September annually.
+The day reminds the signing of the Montreal Protocol on substances that depletes the Ozone Layer.
+On this day people from all over the world are expected to join the Montreal protocol for talks and seminars.

 Life is not possible on Earth without the ozone layer.
 It is found in the upper layers of the atmosphere and is a highly reactive gas.
 It protects life on Earth by absorbing Sun's harmful ultraviolet radiation and so is also known as Ozone Shield.
 Ultraviolet rays can cause several skin diseases.